ejwessel/raspnode_config/README.md

 `df -h | grep blockchainData`

 ### Advanced
-For those who are comfortable with the terminal, there are some additional parameters that are available
+For those who are comfortable with the terminal, there are some additional parameters for `setup.py` that are available
 ```
 -h, --help            show this help message and exit
 --skip-ansible-install